Akita Cedar: A Traditional Japanese Cedar in Akita Prefecture

 Google Map

-Cedar pillars and planks have also been found at the Kurumidate ruins (Kitaakita City), the remains of a building from the mid-Heian period
+Cedar pillars and planks have also been found at the Kurumida-tei ruins which are the remains of a building from the mid-Heian period

 The exterior wall of a building made from cedar boards excavated from the Kurumikan ruins.
 The area was refilled after investigation. ©Kitaakita City

-The Kurumikan ruins were discovered by chance in 1961 during ground maintenance work at Takanosu Junior High School (Kitaakita City), and subsequent investigations revealed that the building was buried by a mudslide caused by the eruption of Lake Towada volcano, which is believed to have occurred in 915.
-The roof of the building was washed away by the mudslide, but the area below the roof miraculously remained standing.
-The Kurumikan ruins are a historic site in Kitaakita City, and many of the excavated items, including cedar wood, have been designated as Important Cultural Properties of Japan.
-However, the ruins have been backfilled for protection, and the storage facility for the excavated items is not open to the public, so it is not possible to visit
+The Kurumikan Ruins are a historical site in Kitaakita City, and many of the excavated artifacts, including cedar wood, have been designated as important national cultural properties.
+However, the ruins have been backfilled for preservation purposes, and the storage facility for the excavated artifacts is not open to the public, so it is not possible to visit

 Excavated from the Kurumikan ruins.
 Designated as an Important Cultural Property of Japan.
 The repository is not open to the public. ©Kitaakita City